sacalderonv/IJF/README.md

 #### Script for running simulations

-The script named "SimulayEstimaMtar_Replicas3Reg.R" is used to simmulating, get the estimation of the paramaters, obtain the h.ahead forecasting and store the results for the number of replications set.
-This script depends on function in "script summarymtar_simulation.R", therefore this must be ran before running this script.
+The script named "**SimulayEstimaMtar_Replicas3Reg.R**" is used to simmulating, get the estimation of the paramaters, obtain the h.ahead forecasting and store the results for the number of replications set.
+This script depends on function in "**script summarymtar_simulation.R**", therefore this must be ran before running this script.

 What is stored?
 For each replication of the MTAR model simulated, it is stored mainly the estimation of the parameters including the credible intervals and the prediction for each forecast horizon with its respective prediction interval.